 Whether it’s the next big game party or a major storm, grocers can leverage these tactics to either proactively prepare or quickly address supply needs as they come up.
 The proper supply stock will not only lead to happier customers, it’ll lead to efficient revenue streams as well.

-By Frank Kenney, director of market strategy at Cleo and former Gartner analyst.
+Kenney is director of market strategy at Cleo and former Gartner analyst.
 Reach him at firstname.lastname@example.org.